from the inside flap:

 - The cross is one of the oldest and most universal symbols known to man.
 The center point always has been profoundly significant.
 For if the four arms of the cross extending in opposite directions represent division and conflict, their point of intersection signifies reconciliation and unification.
 Regarded another way, the horizontal arms represent linear, secular time, the vertical arms represent durational, eternal time.
 At their intersection they merge into one unbroken timeless time.
 The center point, in effect, is the meeting point between the conscious and the unconscious.

 Just as the arms of the Six-Armed Cross point toward one center, the Montoya family legacy melds the additional arms of incompatibility, intimacy, and multiple realities—the sensible and the mystical.
 Three generations of Montoya’s family must come to terms with brokenness–what it means for family, to be broken by lies and by truth.
 World War I veteran and family patriarch, Carlos Montoya wanders the llano of New Mexico and Colorado finding himself tormented by traveling ghosts and struggling for spiritual and family unity.

 Award-winning author John Paul Jaramillo, who was raised in eastern Colorado, continues the exploration of his familial and cultural roots in this multi-generational novel, a project first introduced in his acclaimed story collection The House of Order (2012) and extended via his powerful debut novel Little Mocos (2017).
 Carlos Montoya probes many of the same themes as these earlier works, but with even greater depth and sensitivity.

 Author signed Hardcover : 316 pages ISBN-10 : 1733194983

-“These stories find John Paul Jaramillo hitting his stride as an acute observer and chronicler of hard and valuable lives.
-The writing conveys great warmth and understanding.
+“Chronicler of hard and valuable lives.
 This is a career to watch.” —Tracy Daugherty, author of One Day the Wind Changed